 About Faith

-Faith is a female Golden Retriever almost 5 years old.
+Faith is a female Golden Retriever about 5 years old.
 Carefully selected as a great representative of her breed, Heather decided to make her part of their program.
 Heather has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level